dashjoin/platform/README.md

 * rename column: renames a column in a table
 * add table: a table can be added by providing the name of an initial table
 * add column: a column can be added to a table
-* modify column: sets the column to a new expression (the default simply copies the original value 1:1 using $.columnname; please see the next section for more details on expressions)
+* modify column: sets the column to a new expression (the default simply copies the original value 1:1 using `$.columnname`; please see the next section for more details on expressions)
 * extract table: if an input table contains a column with array values, extracts the union of these arrays into a new table

 ##### The Save Step